cbalea/PhantomCSS/README.md

 If your using a version control system like Git to store the baseline screenshots the repository size becomes increasingly relevant as your test suite grows.
 I'd recommend using a tool like https://github.com/joeyh/git-annex or https://github.com/schacon/git-media to store the images outside of the repo.

-### ...You might also be interested in

-**[PhantomFlow](https://github.com/Huddle/PhantomFlow)** and **[grunt-phantomflow](https://github.com/Huddle/grunt-testflow)** wrap PhantomCSS and provides an experimental way of describing and visualising user flows through tests with CasperJS.
-As well as providing a terse readable structure for UI testing, it also produces intriguing graph visualisations that can be used to present PhantomCSS screenshots and failed diffs.
-We're actively using it at Huddle and it's changing the way we think about UI for the better.

-Also, take a look at [PhantomXHR](http://github.com/Huddle/PhantomXHR) for stubbing and mocking XHR requests.
-Isolated UI testing IS THE FUTURE!

-### Huddle Careers

-Huddle strongly believe in innovation and give you 20% of work time to spend on innovative projects of your choosing.

-If you like what you see and would like to work on this kind of stuff for a job then get in touch.

-Visit http://www.huddle.com/careers for open vacancies now, or register your interest for the future.

 --------------------------------------